SERVICES WE OFFER

 Children and young people may face challenges in the school environment.
 Adults may face challenges in higher education or work settings.
 Depending on the initial referral and the unfolding therapeutic journey, our work with you may at times involve – but not be limited to – counselling, advocacy, diagnostic assessment of learning or emotional needs, therapeutic intervention, liaison and consultation.
-Our whole-team approach may also at times involve sessions within the school context, as well as within the Happy Minds clinic.
+Our whole-team approach may also at times involve sessions within the school context, as well as attending Happy Minds.

 Some of the most common reasons that people seek a diagnostic assessment are:

 trying to understand why a child is struggling with school and how to help

 identifying learning disorders in reading (dyslexia), maths (dyscalculia), or written expression (dygraphia)

 differential diagnosis such as ruling out or confirming an intellectual disability